 For once, it's all possible.
 Arsenal are genuine contenders for the title at this point in time and single-figure quotes are justified.
 Do I think they can bridge that seven-point gap?
 Yes.
 Do I think they will?
 No.

-As for a bet, it's hard to believe but nevertheless true that some punters were able to snap up 6/5 about Arsenal securing a top-four finish but quotes closer to 1/2 are now accurate and the best market I can find is top assists.
+As for a bet, it's hard to believe but nevertheless true that some punters were able to snap up 6/5 about Arsenal securing a top-four finish but quotes closer to 1/2 are now accurate.

 Manager: Paul Lambert